purna135/apidash/README.md

 We are participating in GSoC 2024 🎉 [More Details ...](https://summerofcode.withgoogle.com/programs/2024/organizations/api-dash)

 ### Please support this initiative by giving this project a Star ⭐️

-API Dash is a beautiful open-source cross-platform API Client that can help you easily create & customize your API requests, visually inspect responses ([full list of supported mime-types](https://github.com/foss42/apidash?tab=readme-ov-file#mime-types-supported-by-api-dash-response-previewer)) and generate API integration code ([full list](https://github.com/foss42/apidash?tab=readme-ov-file#code-generators)) on the go.
+Dash is a beautiful open-source cross-platform API Client that can help you easily create & customize your API requests, visually inspect responses ([full list of supported mime-types](https://github.com/foss42/apidash?tab=readme-ov-file#mime-types-supported-by-api-dash-response-previewer)) and generate API integration code ([full list](https://github.com/foss42/apidash?tab=readme-ov-file#code-generators)) on the go.

 ![Image](https://github.com/foss42/apidash/assets/615622/984b3c95-a6a1-48a5-a6ba-5a1e95802b5d)